 PLAY FOR UNGA

 Do you or your group have a music program for young audiences?
 A concert, a musical play/performance or workshop?
 Would you like to tour through UNGA Musik i Syd in the south of Sweden?
-Our open call is now closed but will open again in May 2020.
+Our open call is now closed but will open again in September 2020.
+N.B.
+New date due to Covid-19.

 Every year, we select productions that municipalities and other live music organisers, within the public and third sector, can order at a lower price thanks to regional subsidies from Region Skåne / Region Kronoberg or the state subsidies Creative School / Preschool.
 It is a mission in line with Swedish cultural policy, where we contribute, throughout our region, to provide children and youth with more equal access to culture.
 Through our development centre we also run various projects and programs with the aim to increase in real life meetings with musicians and music our audiences might never have heard before.